slackhq/circuit/samples/counter/apps/README.md

 This projects contains KMM apps for the multiplatform Counter sample.

-There are three apps:
+There are four apps:
 - Android (under `src/androidMain`)
 - Desktop (under `src/jvmMain`)
+- Desktop (under `src/jsMain`)
-- iOS (under `Counter`)
+- iOS (under `iosApp`)

 The goal of these samples is to share presentation logic but _not_ UI.
-Android and Desktop use Compose UI, iOS uses SwiftUI.
+Android/JS/Desktop use Compose UI, iOS uses SwiftUI.

 ### Running the apps